It’s now several weeks since Series 3 of the UK TV drama Peaky Blinders finished broadcasting but I have often found myself thinking about this drama

 Speaking to Rolling Stone, Knight also said that in writing Peaky Blinders he was interested in exploring ‘impossible masculinity’ and Murphy’s performance recalls many a laconic hero from the Western genre in the tradition exemplified by the performances of John Wayne and Clint Eastwood, and to which the character of Cullen Bohanan (Anson Mount) in Hell on Wheels also belongs.

-Like these cowboys and frontiersmen Tommy is a man of few words and of supressed emotions, a marverick outsider’who may not be a wholly ‘good’ but who in a lawless world, attempts to hold to some sort of code of honour.
+Like these cowboys and frontiersmen Tommy is a man of few words and of surpressed emotions, a maverick outsider who may not be a wholly ‘good’ but who in a lawless world, attempts to hold to some sort of code of honour.

 Those who survived this conflict returned bearing the indelible marks of physical and/mental trauma to an England already showing signs of a recession that would lead to the great depression of the 1920s and 1930s, and a further deepening of social divisions of the country in terms of class, ethnicity and region.
 In Peaky Blinders if Tommy and the others are men of violence, the sense is that this is the legacy of their war experience as they struggle with post-traumatic stress in a country which fails to fully recognise or compensate for their past and present suffering.